KvColorPalette/KvColorPalette-iOS-App/README.md

 * Generate a color palette based on a single input color.
 Using color alpha/mat-colors
 * Create a complete theme color set, including primary, secondary, background, and surface colors.
 * Support for Material Design color guidelines.
-* Easy integration with Android projects.
+* Easy integration with iOS projects.

 # Set-up
 After you clone this code and try to build(run) it you will see a build failure, because this code base configured the KvColorPalette-iOS swift packageas local package dependency.
 This configured like this for development and testing purposes of the library.